MCStuart/Assassin/README.md

 * IsGameOver() with one player will never evaluated to true and end the game.
 There must always be (n > 1) players.
 * Using numbers as agent names confuses some of the Model references and will create infinite contract generation loops, resulting in an unwinnable game
 * End game accolades ignore ties for kill-count awards and will grab the first instance without a tiebreaker or split
+* Lots of missing authentication checks for form inputs throughout

 ## Support and contact details